jkomoros/boardgame/server/README.md

 }

 ```
 5. Copy boardgame/server/api/app.yaml to be in your mygame/server/api folder.
+You  may need to modify the cloud_sql_instances property (see the README in the mysql directory on how to set that).
 5. Ensure your .gitignore file contains the following line:

 ```